Graduate Certificate

 This unit focuses on the topic of leading people and change, which also encompasses the more traditional area of human resource management.

 You will learn effective people management techniques to develop one of the primary investments a business makes, its people.
-You will explore what it takes to become a leader who improves workplace communication, prepares employees for success and influences productivity, ultimately creating a positive workplace culture set up to achieve its business goals.
+You will explore what it takes to become a leader who improves workplace communication, prepares employees for success and influences productivity, ultimately creating a positive workplace culture for a business to achieve its goals.

 Learning outcomes: